yashprakash13/amusing/README.md

 # 🎧 Amusing 🎸

-A CLI to download music independently and from your exported Apple Music library.
+A CLI application to download music independently and from your exported Apple Music library.

 ## Why should you use **Amusing**?

 - To download your entire Apple Music Library and store it locally in one go
-- To search and download individual songs from YouTube
+- To search and download individual albums and songs from YouTube
 - To keep track of your ever growing music collection
+- To organize and stream your music library through a self-hosted app like Plex, Navidrome or Jellyfin

+### Features:

+- Takes an exported Library.xml from your Apple Music and converts and exports it as a dataframe into Library.csv (`parse` command)
+- Uses YouTube Music to download songs from the Library.csv (`download` command)
+- The above two steps can be done automatically by a single `download` command
+- The metadata for songs and albums are stored in a dedicated sqlite db, see `amusing/models.py` for the complete list of metadata
+- Can be used to download individual albums and songs outside of your Apple Music library (`album` and `song` commands).
+All metadata is extracted from MusicBrainz.
+- Once downloaded, organize your library into a format that is expected by a typical music streaming application like Plex, Navidrome or Jellyfin: Artist/Album/Track (the `organize` command)

+### Why not use a library like beets instead?

+I found the `beets` library too hard to use so I built this.

+I know that beets is much more expansive than Amusing, but if you have or want a simple workflow that allows you to download albums and songs, extract metadata from a reliable source, and organize your music into a reliable format for use by a music streaming application, you'll find no simpler solution than Amusing.

 ## 📦 Install it!